mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 {{<notice type="info">}}

 **Gotcha**: If you use fiber, make sure that your cables and transceivers match in "mode."
-You [can't mix single-mode fiber with multimode fiber](https://community.fs.com/article/single-mode-cabling-cost-vs-multimode-cabling-cost.html).
+You [can't mix single mode fiber with multimode fiber](https://community.fs.com/article/single-mode-cabling-cost-vs-multimode-cabling-cost.html).
+I recommend building a multimode system, as it supports 10 Gbps speeds and is significantly less expensive than single mode.

 {{</notice>}}